physimals/fabber_core/THREADS.md

 Possible implementation
 -----------------------

+Put all mutable data into RunContext
+Also non-mutable per-thread data:
+  - Timeseries data, suppdata etc (Could be shared but easier to split up on per-voxel basis)
+  - Model reference (model is not threadsafe so need 1 per thread)

-Put all data into RunContext (including timeseries data, suppdata etc) Create separate RunContext for each thread containing the relevant subset Ensure that all voxel processing only writes to RunContext Either separate copies of the model or locking around passmodeldata/evaluate
+Create separate RunContext for each thread containing the relevant data subset Voxel processing only writes to RunContext
+Either separate copies of the model or locking around passmodeldata/evaluate

 Spatial mode